Master Use Cases and Scenarios | Free Use Case Template

 Use Cases and Scenarios have become crucial tools for business analysts in gathering requirements and designing solutions.
 They offer several strengths that make them valuable in the analysis process.

 One major strength is their ability to provide a clear and comprehensive understanding of how users interact with a system or software.
-Use Cases outline specific actions, actors, and expected outcomes, allowing stakeholders to visualize the entire user journey.
+Use Cases outline specific actions, actors, and expected outcomes, allowing stakeholders to visualize the entire user journey and the effective use of the system.

 Analysts can identify potential edge cases or exceptions impacting system behavior by capturing different scenarios within a Use Case.
 This helps uncover hidden requirements or dependencies early on, leading to more robust solutions.

-Moreover, Use Cases promote effective communication among project teams by providing a common language for discussing requirements.
+Moreover, Use Cases promote effective communication among project teams by providing a common language for discussing technical requirements and capabilities.
 Developers find it easier to translate these documented interactions into functional code.

 However, like any technique, Use Cases also come with certain limitations.
 One limitation is that they focus more on functionality than non-functional aspects such as performance or security requirements.
 Analysts must supplement this technique with other approaches to address all aspects adequately.